joepritch/minesweeperJSX/readme.md

 reorder components

-app > leaderboard && game > define game && leaderboard && minefield > cell
+app > leaderboard && header && game > define game && leaderboard && minefield > cell

 content container is useless and could be replaced by app, but will be removed entirely define game will become stateless, and pass-back values via callback function served as a prop